shreshtareddy862-rgb/ai-voice-banking-assistant/README.md

-# 🏦 AI Voice Banking Assistant (VIBANK)
+# AI Voice Banking Assistant

-AI-powered banking assistant that processes user voice queries, converts them into text, detects intent, and generates intelligent responses using a custom NLP pipeline.
+This project is a voice-enabled banking assistant that processes user queries, detects intent, and returns relevant responses using a combination of speech recognition and NLP models.

+The system takes voice input, converts it to text, classifies the intent using a trained BERT model, and retrieves appropriate responses through a custom pipeline.

 ---

-## 🚀 Core Features
+## Features

-* 🎤 Voice input using speech-to-text (Whisper)
+* Voice input handling using speech-to-text
-* 🧠 Intent detection using fine-tuned BERT model
+* Intent classification using a fine-tuned BERT model
-* 🔍 Knowledge base retrieval system
+* Retrieval-based response system
-* 💬 Real-time chat interface (customer & agent)
+* Separate interfaces for customer and agent interactions
-* 🔐 Authentication system (login/signup)
+* Basic authentication system
-* 🗂 Banking dataset integration (Banking77)
+* Integration with a banking-related dataset (Banking77)

 ---

-## 🛠 Tech Stack (ACTUAL)
+## Tech Stack

-### 🔹 Frontend
+### Frontend

 * React.js
 * Tailwind CSS
-* Axios (API communication)
+* Axios for API communication

-### 🔹 Backend
+### Backend

 * FastAPI (Python)
-* SQLite (local database: `bank.db`)
+* SQLite database (`bank.db`)
-* REST APIs
+* REST API architecture

-### 🔹 AI / ML
+### AI / NLP

-* Whisper (speech-to-text)
+* Whisper for speech-to-text
-* BERT (intent classification)
+* BERT for intent classification
-* Custom NLP pipeline (`assistant_pipeline.py`)
+* Custom pipeline for processing queries (`assistant_pipeline.py`)
-* Retrieval-based response system
+* Intent routing and retrieval modules

-### 🔹 Data
+### Data

-* Banking77 dataset (`banking77_train.csv`, `banking77_test.csv`)
+* Banking77 dataset for training and testing
-* Intent labels (`intent_labels.json`)
+* Intent labels stored in JSON format
-* Custom knowledge base (`banking_knowledge.txt`)
+* Custom knowledge base for responses

 ---

-## 📁 Project Structure
+## Project Structure

 ai-voice-banking-assistant/

-│
-├── backend/
+backend/
-│   ├── main.py
-│   ├── chat_api.py
-│   ├── auth_api.py
-│   ├── assistant_pipeline.py
-│   ├── bert_classifier.py
-│   ├── train_bert_model.py
-│   ├── whisper_model.py
-│   ├── retriever.py
-│   ├── intent_router.py
-│   ├── database.py / db.py
-│   ├── bank.db
-│   └── requirements.txt
-│
+Contains API routes, database logic, and AI pipeline components

-├── frontend/
+frontend/
-│   ├── src/
-│   ├── public/
-│   └── tailwind.config.js
-│
-├── banking77_train.csv
+React application for user interaction

-├── banking77_test.csv
+banking77_train.csv / banking77_test.csv
+Dataset used for intent classification

-├── intent_labels.json
+intent_labels.json
-├── README.md
-└── .gitignore
+Mapping of intents

 ---

-## ⚙️ How It Works
+## How it works

-1. User speaks → audio captured
+1. User provides a voice input
-2. Whisper converts speech → text
+2. Audio is converted to text using Whisper
-3. BERT model predicts intent
+3. The text is passed to the BERT model for intent classification
-4. Intent router selects action
-5. Retriever fetches relevant data
-6. Response returned to frontend
+4. Based on the predicted intent, the system routes the request
+5. Relevant data is retrieved and returned as a response

 ---

-## ⚙️ Setup Instructions
+## Setup

 ### Backend

 cd backend
 pip install -r requirements.txt uvicorn main:app --reload

----

 ### Frontend